thaicodingdev/routify-tailwindcss/README.md

 ## To install Tailwindcss to an existing project

+Because this script will replace your existing `rollup.config.js`.

-First, backup the content in your rollup.config.js and insert the plugins you have added later after running the script below
+Backup the content in your rollup.config.js, and insert the plugins you have added later, after running the script below.

-This will make Tailwindcss work with the existing routify project.
+This command will make Tailwindcss work with the existing routify project.

+Run this in the project root directory.

 ```shell
 npx routify-tailwindcss